CeaseFireDiscussions/digitalgarden/src/site/notes/Gate of Wisdom/Offering/Offerings.md

 	- Leviticus 23:10-11 (WEB): "Speak to the children of Israel, and tell them, ‘When you have come into the land which I give to you, and shall reap its harvest, then you shall bring the sheaf of the first fruits of your harvest to the priest.
 He shall wave the sheaf before Yahweh, to be accepted for you.
 On the next day after the Sabbath the priest shall wave it.’"
 	- Deuteronomy 26:2 (WEB): "You shall take some of the first of all the fruit of the ground, which you shall bring in from your land that Yahweh your God gives you.
 You shall put it in a basket, and shall go to the place which Yahweh your God shall choose to cause his name to dwell there."
 - Details: The Bikkurim involves presenting the first produce of the harvest, often waved before God as a sign of gratitude.
+### Yeshua/Jesus under the renewed covenant became a guilt offering.
+1 Corinthians 15:20-24 But now Messiah has been raised from the dead, the firstfruits of those who have fallen asleep.
+21 For since death came through a man, the resurrection of the dead also has come through a Man.
+22 For as in Adam all die, so also in Messiah will all be made alive.
+23 But each in its own order: Messiah the firstfruits; then, at His coming, those who belong to Messiah; 24 then the end, when He hands over the kingdom to God the Father after He has destroyed all rule and all authority and power.
+(TLV)

 ### [[Gate of Wisdom/drink offering\|drink offering]] - Nesek (נֶסֶךְ)
 - Offering Type: Liquid offering (wine or strong drink)